gomorizsolt/react-boilerplate/README.md

 ### Then why did you create it?

-As far as I know most of the other similar React specific boilerplates contain features that are sometimes being either unused or unnecessary throughout projects.
-That being said, here is the concept that solves the aforementioned issue:
+First and foremost, the repo is created for some kind of interests.
+In addition, I wouldn't like to establish a project each time with the same needs.

-- First and foremost, establish the basics, for example some files along with webpack that provide the fundamentals.
+In theory, most of the other similar React specific boilerplates contain features that are being unused throughout the process.
+Simply put, why should we stick to these and leave them inside the project along with their dependencies?

-- Let the user determines the features based on the needs.
-This implies using pre-defined script flags in order to add extra stuff to the existing project.
+The solution: let the user determines the involved stuff based on the needs.
+Briefly, create the very basics and extend it with other features whenever it's needed.

 ### Wow, sounds good.
 How does it work?